doofinder/doofinder-woocommerce/doofinder-for-woocommerce/readme.txt

 == Changelog ==

 = 2.0.0 =
-- Merged Doofinder and Doofinder for Woocommerce into a single plugin
+Merged Doofinder and Doofinder for Woocommerce into a single plugin
-- Make use of the rest API to improve the way we access the data you want to index.
-- Added Setup Wizard and settings improvements.

 = 1.5.49 =
 Fix custom attributes indexation